 Temperature can also effect the rates of defluoridation.
-Temperature at 30°C was found to bind more amounts of fluoride.
-About 35% of the fluoride was absorbed at this temperature.
-Increase in temperature above 30°C resulted in decrease in the rates of defluoridation.
-Only 25% of fluoride could be removed with increase in the temperature upto 50°C. The effects of coexisting anions such as chloride, sulphate and bicarbonate on fluoride adsorption by the fungal adsorbent were examined and the results are given in Table 5.
+Temperature at 35°C was found to bind more amounts of fluoride.
+About 28% of the fluoride was absorbed at this temperature.
+Increase in temperature above 35° C resulted in decrease in the rates of defluoridation.
+Only 19% of fluoride could be removed with increase in the temperature upto 50°C. The effects of coexisting anions such as chloride, sulphate and bicarbonate on fluoride adsorption by the fungal adsorbent were examined and the results are given in Table 5.
 Chloride and sulphate did not perceptibly interfere with fluoride removal at a concentration of 160 μg/L. However, bicarbonate showed great competitive adsorption with fluoride.
-The fluoride adsorption amount decreased quickly from 36 to 27% with the increase of bicarbonate concentration from 40 to 160 μ g/L. This may be due to the competition of bicarbonate ions with the fluoride ions at the active site present on the surface of the sorbents.
-The order of interference for fluoride removal observed as in the following order, HCO3->SO42-, Cl- for the adsorbent

-The present results indicated that the addition of co-ions, in the concentration ranges investigated had no appreciable effect on the amount of fluoride ions removed by these adsorbents except for bicarbonates.
+The fluoride adsorption amount decreased quickly from 24 to 12% with the increase of bicarbonate concentration from 40 to 160 μ g/L. This may be due to the competition of bicarbonate ions with the fluoride ions at the active site present on the surface of the sorbents.
+The order of interference for fluoride removal observed as in the following order, HCO3- >SO42-, Cl- for the adsorbent The present results indicated that the addition of co-ions, in the concentration ranges investigated had no appreciable effect on the amount of fluoride ions removed by these adsorbents except for bicarbonates.
+Almost 50% reduction in binding was seen when bicarbonate concentration was increased to 160 μ g/L.